kencx/source/content/colophon.md

 ### Software

-The site is built with [Hugo](https://gohugo.io/) and hosted on a [Hetzner](https://www.hetzner.com/) server behind Nginx.
+The site is built with [Hugo](https://gohugo.io/) and hosted on a [Hetzner](https://www.hetzner.com/) server behind Caddy.
 The full source code is available on [Github](https://github.com/kencx/source) and DNS is hosted on Cloudflare.